Ontheheavens/Notes-Test/README.md

 While Material UI library is highly attractive both in terms of usability and design, my conscious choice was to refrain from using it.
-What I ended up using are the React Transition Group for smooth movement animations, React Icons, and various ready-made coding techniques in open access.
+What I ended up using are the React Transition Group for smooth movement animations and React Icons.

 - Minimum expected screen width: *320px*.